Life Goals & Loafers: A Love Story

 She was not a nice woman.
 But she was talented, and for some reason, her daily uniform of baggy belted trousers, cropped Chanel jackets, and lug-soled Gucci loafers really appealed to me as a twentysomething wannabe writer.
 Go figure.

+After 100 or so failed pitches bulging from my Rejections folder, I scored my first official paid assignment in an L.A.-based pop culture magazine called Detour (may it rest in peace).
+To my surprise, still, they paid me an unthinkable $800 for that first story — a cash windfall! — a piece that in cringe-inducing verbosity detailed the indie retail revolution happening on the Lower East Side at the time.

+Detour magazine turned out to be short-lived (perhaps because it paid its writers so lavishly?), but that seminal life goal and subsequent “grown-up” purchase has always stuck out in my brain.
+The loafers weren’t just a pair of shoes to me.
+They were evidence of the person I always believed I was, or was going to become, hiding out for so long in a middle-class South Shore Long Island girl who harboured a secret obsession for The Paris Review and debutante-style vintage fashion.
+I mean, who was I?

-Which, it turned out—with a lot of persistence—I was.
-Because after 100 or so failed pitches bulging out of a Rejections folder, I scored my first official paid assignment in an L.A.-based pop culture magazine called Detour (may it rest in peace).
+After 100 or so failed pitches bulging from my Rejections folder, I scored my first official paid assignment in an L.A.-based pop culture magazine called Detour (may it rest in peace).
 To my surprise, still, they paid me an unthinkable $800 for that first story — a cash windfall! — a piece that in cringe-inducing verbosity detailed the indie retail revolution happening on the Lower East Side at the time.

 Advertisement